-- 1. Period <First Semester> First to Second: On a first-come, first-served basis from April 5 (Wed.)
-Third: On a first-come, first-served basis from July 7 (Fri.)
+- 1. Period <First Semester> First to Second: On a first-come, first-served basis from April 5 (Sat.)
+Third: On a first-come, first-served basis from July 4 (Fri.) - For further information, check the notification afterwards.

 Office of the Student Affairs Department (Education Affairs Section)